colindean/code-test-vendor-factset/README.md

 ## Goal

-Given five tables of data describing two different sets of data with disparate unique identifiers for each type, vendors and factsets, associate a vendor id with a factset id.
+Given five tables of data describing two different sets of data with disparate unique identifiers for each type, vendors and factsets, associate a `vendor_id` with a `factset_entity_id`.
 The mapping will generally be 1:1 but it is possible for it to be 1:N.

 ## Research

 The actual data files are not included in this repository because I have not been given permission to share them, nor have I asked!

 ### Fields

+#### Vendors

 mdl_dim_vendor fields: